USMNT star McKennie tests positive for Covid-19 as Juventus squad self-isolate | Goal.com

 McKennie will have to follow a similar procedure, with the rest of Juve's first-team squad allowed to train and take part in matches, should they return negative coronavirus tests.

-Confirming the positive test for USMNT midfielder McKennie, Juve wrote in a statement: "Juventus football club announces that, during the checks provided for by the protocol in force, the player Weston McKennie has tested positive for Covid 19.
+Confirming the positive test for USMNT midfielder McKennie, Juve wrote in a statement: "Juventus football club announces that, during the checks provided for the protocol in force, the player Weston McKennie has tested positive for Covid-19.

-The news is the latest coronavirus case to affect football in Italy, with a number of players in Italy's top flight, including Zlatan Ibrahimovic, having tested positive for Covid-19 in recent weeks.
+The news is the latest coronavirus case to affect football in Italy, with a number of players in Italy's top flight, including Zlatan Ibrahimovic and Ashley Young, having tested positive for Covid-19 in recent weeks.

 AC Milan forward Ibrahimovic has since returned a negative test and is able to resume playing again, although the spate of cases offers a worrying outlook for top-flight football in the country and its capacity to continue.